Counting Triangles in Large Graphs on GPU: Implementation

 \subsection{Counting Phase}

 Triangles are counted with the following kernel performing the two pointers merge algorithm.
-The $i$-th thread deals with edges which index in the \emph{edge array} modulo the number of threads equals $i$.
-For each such edge the thread sequentially computes the size of the intersection of the adjacency lists of the both ends of this edge.
+The $i$-th thread deals with edges whose index in the \emph{edge array} modulo the number of threads equals $i$.
+For each such edge the thread sequentially computes the size of the intersection of the neighborhoods of the both ends of this edge.

 After the kernel is done, elements of \emph{result} array are summed, using \emph{thrust::reduce} routine, to obtain the total triangle count, and the algorithm terminates.